 Ryan Gallagher, LAc, DSOM

 Hi there!
 I’m Ryan.
-I’m a doctor of traditional East Asian medicine and a somatic guide.
+I’m a licensed acupuncturist, somatic guide, and instructor of meditation and Qigong.

 Here are a few of my qualifications: